 - The partnership isn’t filing and isn’t required to file Schedule M-3.

 If “yes,” then the partnership isn’t required to complete Schedules L, M-1, and M-2; item F on Page 1 of Form 1065; or item L on Schedule K-1.
 Our sample corporation answers “yes” to this question, so we don’t need to file those schedules.
-However, for illustrative purposes, we’re going to complete those schedules anyway.
+However, many businesses choose to complete these sections anyway to demonstrate to the IRS that they keep complete books.
+For illustrative purposes, I’ve completed these schedules, as shown below.

 The partnership’s income, deductions, and credits for the year are all listed on Schedule K. The amounts shown on Schedule K will be allocated to each partner using Schedule K-1.
 Each partner will get a Schedule K-1 so that they can report their share of the partnership’s income on their own tax returns.

 Line 1 of Schedule K reports the ordinary business income or loss from Page 1.
-Lines 2 through 13 report other items of income and deductions as shown as the sample P&L statement.
-Be careful not to report any income or deduction on both Page 1 and lines 2 through 11—except for guaranteed payments, which are a deduction on Page 1 and income on Schedule K, line 4.
+Lines 2 through 13 report other items of income and deductions as shown in the sample P&L statement.
+Be careful not to report any income or deduction on both Page 1 and lines 2 through 11 — except for guaranteed payments, which are a deduction on Page 1 and income on Schedule K, line 4.

 Lines 14 through 21 of Schedule K are for informational purposes and don’t affect the total taxable income reported by the partnership.
 Partners use this information to make certain tax calculations on their individual tax returns.